Annual bond for customs entry;

 - The website of Commerce’s International Trade Administration, trade.gov/ia.

 You can also request a scope ruling from the International Trade Administration.
 Details on how to request a scope ruling are available at http://ia.ita.doc.gov/scope/Request- Scope-Ruling.html.
-You may also contact an Import Specialist at the port you intend to enter your merchandise, although that advice is not binding.
+You may also contact an Import Specialist at the port where you intend to enter your merchandise, although that advice is not binding.